 Specialist Cricket Clinics

 Touring is an important element of the game, giving young cricketers an opportunity to play in different conditions as well as enabling them to extend the hand of friendship.
-The 1st XI from King's Hall has previously visited Holland, Zimbabwe and South Africa, and further overseas tours are planned for the future.
+The 1st XI team has previously visited Holland, Zimbabwe and South Africa, and further overseas tours are planned for the future.

 Cricket at King's College

 Many pupils make the seamless transition from King's Hall to King's College.
 King's College has a fine cricketing tradition and it is renowned nationally as a Cricketing Centre of Excellence.
-We are fortunate that the coaching staff from the College help to play an active role in the development of our cricketers too.
+We are fortunate that we have a number of coaches who work across both our schools, helping to play an active role in the development of our younger cricketers too.
 More recently, former pupil and England cricketer Jos Butler opened the school's Sports Performance and Cricket Centre (SPCC).